Tomboxhall/history-of-edinburgh/README.md

 **Historical Attractions**

 The Historical Attractions section will be where the user can see and read about main attractions to Edinburgh.
 It maintains the similar layout to the Intoduction above, so as to keep the website uniformed and familiar.
 The main focus of this section is the three images showing rhe **Castle**, **Museum** and **Old Streets**.
 The use of box shadowing around the images helps to add a layer of depth, and bring the images out of the webpage and more into the attention of the user.
+There is a **Hover:Grow** effect added to the images to add a level of interaction to the website, it also enlarges the images for the user to get a bigger view of the chosen images.
 The information is positioned to the left hand side, and headings have a gradient effect to make them stand out from the background, and highlight exactly what each image is.

 ![hist-attr1](assets/images/readme/hist-attr1.png)